abb-motors-and-generators/smart-sensor-api-client/use_cases/use_case_3_detailed_asset_data.md

 # Use Case 3: Show Detailed Information of All Assets

-This code show the information of all the assets belonging to the user's current organization.
+This code shows the information of all the assets belonging to the user's current organization.

 If you have not configured your credentials in the `settings.yaml` file in the root folder, the program will ask you to input your username, password, or API key.